Uniform Regularity for free-boundary navier-stokes equations with surface tension: type estimate

 For $\|\partial_z v\|_{X^{k+2,0}}$, we use Lemma 8.2 inductively,(to reduce the order of $\|\nabla v\|_{Y^{\frac{k}{2},0}}$, to get

 Since we choose sufficiently smaller $k$ than $m$, this estimate is okay.
 For opposite direction, we can do similarly to get

 So, we finish equivalence argument.\\ Now we should apply $Z^k$ to the system (9.17).
-As in [1], applying tangential derivative ($Z_1,Z_2$) is not that harmful, but commutator between $Z_3$ and Laplacian is still a problem.
-Critical observation in [1] is the following Lemma.
-(Lemma 9.6 in [1]). \begin{lem} (Lemma 9.6 in [1]) Consider $\rho$ a smooth solution of
+Applying tangential derivative ($Z_1,Z_2$) is not that harmful, but commutator between $Z_3$ and Laplacian is still a problem.
+Critical observation in \cite{NMFR} is the following Lemma.
+(Lemma 9.6 in \cite{NMFR}). \begin{lemma} Consider $\rho$ a smooth solution of

 for some smooth vector field $w$ such that $w_3$ vanishes on the boundary.
 Assume that $\rho$ and $\mathcal{H}$ are compactly supported in $z$.
 Then we have the estimate: